 Ready Mix Concrete supplier serving Kent & S.E London since 2006

-For over 15 years, Volume Metric Concrete has been the first choice of concrete supplier for homes and business across the South East.
+Since 2006 Volume Metric Concrete has been the first choice of concrete supplier for homes and business across the South East.
 Contact us today for outstanding deals on ready mix concrete, mix on-site concrete, pumping and screed.